 Bipolar transistor is a three terminal device formed by joining two individual signal diodes back to back, which will give us two PN junctions connected together in series that share a common p-terminal or n-terminal.
 By the application of a small signal voltage these transistors act as either an insulator or conductor.
-It is three terminal device i.e. emitter, base, collector.
+It has three-terminals namely; emitter, base, collector.
 In our previous articles, we explain in detail transistor construction and working.

 These transistors have an ability to operate within three different regions: